anefzaoui/HComment/README.md

 - Making the whole module React-based/frameworkX-based for easier integration with websites that use such frameworks, and for a cleaner code.

 - Testing.
 Functional, and Unit tests.

+- Arrow keys movement through the list of results.